wushilin/go-vpn/README.md

 # Before you start
 * make sure you have `root` access!
 * make sure your `/usr/sbin/ip` is there.
 It uses the command to manipulate IP address assignment and routes
+* Make sure your golang is of `1.20` or newer.

 # How it works
 This program has server mode and client mode.

+It has **zero** allocation.
+It only need to do a one time allocation.
+No GC is ever required on this service most likely.

 Both server and client must run as root, as we need to manipulate the system tunnel device.